sabegg2/Final_Project/README.md

 ## Project Requirements

-My project meets the following project requiements:
+My project meets the following project requirements:

 - My project is about a problem worth solving, analyzing, and visualizing.
 In fact, my (previous) company plans to implement the results.
 - I used machine learning, since my project focuses on developing a multilinear regression model to use forecast data to model site-specific conditions.